 The Bottom Line

-As you try new incentives and programs, make sure to track all the data so that you know how effective each option is.
+As you try new incentives and programs like an employee performance plan, make sure to track all the data so that you know how effective each option is.
 Then, use this information to tailor newer, better programs for engaging and retaining your company’s best workers.